Links on Android Authority may earn us a commission. Learn more.

 How do I activate voice-to-text on Android?

-Voice to text will already be enabled on your device.
+Voice-to-text will already be enabled on your device.
+You can make sure your language is downloaded for improved performance, though.
 Find and open the Google app on your smartphone.
 Tap your profile icon at the top right corner and open Settings.
-Go to Voice–>Offline speech recognition and make sure that your language is downloaded.
+Go to Voice > Offline speech recognition and ensure your language is downloaded.
 The languages on the list are the ones that the voice-to-text feature will pick up while you’re speaking.

 How to use voice-to-text on Android